 “No, I’ll hang here.”

 Left alone, what I really wanted to do was get away from the noise.
 I started drifting around the house, chatting briefly with some kids, avoiding bumping people when I could and apologizing when I couldn’t.
 It was a madhouse and when I passed the front door, I discovered more people were still finding their way in.
 I knew most of them, if only by sight.

 I kept moving in that direction and finally made it.
-I stepped outside onto the back patio and all at once the sound was many decibels lower and so was the temperature.
+I stepped outside onto the back patio and all at once, when the back door closed behind me, the sound was many decibels lower and so was the temperature.
 It was a pleasant fall evening and with my jacket on, I was very comfortable.